Nothing is more frustrating and futile than spending hours searching for information you know exists within your organization.

-Keeping this in mind, ensure that the knowledge management tool you opt for offers team collaboration features that allow you to define the roles and responsibilities of different members.
+Ensure that the knowledge management system offers team collaboration features that allow you to define the roles and responsibilities of different members.

-As a master administrator, you should be able to assign roles such as administrator, contributor, editor, and viewer to different users, and set their responsibilities accordingly.
-This will streamline the work of knowledge management, and bring your entire team together to work with combined synergy to build your knowledge base.
+As a master administrator, you should be able to assign roles such as administrator, contributor, editor, and viewer to other users and set their responsibilities accordingly.
+This streamlines knowledge management and brings your entire team together to build your knowledge base.

 6. Content Authoring & Editing

-Such an editor also provides advanced features like inserting images, tables and videos directly to your knowledge base, change paragraph formats, indentation, add page breaks, bullets, anchor links, and much more to the content.
+With this feature, you can insert images, tables, and videos directly into your knowledge base.
+You can also change paragraph formats, adjust indentation, add page breaks, bullets, anchor links, and more to enhance the content.

-So, for instance, if your knowledge management system teams well with a popular ticketing tool, it helps you provide a better experience to end-users.
-Your end-users will be able to find information instantly on their own through the knowledge base, and if they face hiccups while doing so, they can instantly raise a ticket right from your knowledge platform, without leaving the page.
+For instance, if your knowledge management software integrates well with a popular help desk ticketing tool, it can provide a better experience for end-users.
+They can find information instantly on their own through the knowledge base, and if they face any issues, they can quickly raise a ticket directly from the knowledge platform without leaving the page.

-Ensure that any knowledge base software you choose should work seamlessly with popular tools like Zendesk, Freshdesk, Wufoo, Salesforce Desk, and the like.
+It’s essential to consider a knowledge base software system that integrates seamlessly with popular tools such as Zendesk, Freshdesk, Wufoo, Salesforce Desk, and others.

 - Poorly rated and popular articles